egonelbre/spark/programming-parts/README.rst

 The second part "Better Programming" is a more thorough investigation on programming topics.
 It's about things that make some programmers better than others.
 It's about things that help you to learn to be a better programmer.
 It's about discussing things that programmers have to deal with every day.

-The third part "Great Programming" is about ideas that can push programming to the next level.
+The third part "Great Programming" is not finished.

 The fourth part "Links for the Curious" is a collection of links to articles, books, videos, code, tutorials and other things related to programming.
 It has also some discussion why I have chosen them.